projecttacoma/fqm-execution/README.md

 ### Building Test Data

-CQL test data can be built for the integration tests or for the unit test elm fixtures using the following npm scripts, respectively:
+CQL test data can be built for the integration tests or for the unit test ELM fixtures using the following npm scripts, respectively:
 ```bash
 npm run build:test-data
 ```